 Shower - oil on canvas 36"x64" private collection

 A Shadow's Kiss - oil on canvas 36"x64" private collection

 Remembrance - oil on canvas 36"x64" private collection

 Crayons - oil on canvas 36"x64" private collection

-Yarmosky explores the tension between the physical and psychological elements of aging.
+These new works explore the tension between the physical and psychological elements of aging.
 However the show also has much to do with memory, and its enduring role throughout the life cycle.
-His powerful black-and-white paintings reflect the “realness” of now.
+My black-and-white paintings reflect the “realness” of now.
 They are the mirror of the present, while the “idealized” memory, often colored over time, is presented in myriad pigments.

-The artist created a short video (featured above) to further explore this concept of aging.
-Yarmosky’s black and white lens follows his grandfather, Leonard Bard, waking up to one of Chopin’s Nocturnes.
-As his grandfather goes through his daily painstaking routine of waking, showering, shaving etc., he has contemplative moments interspersed with flashbacks to his past.
+I've also created a short video to further explore this concept of aging.
+A black and white lens follows my grandfather, Leonard Bard, waking up to one of Chopin’s Nocturnes.
+As my grandfather goes through his daily painstaking routine of waking, showering, shaving etc., he has contemplative moments interspersed with flashbacks to his past.
 These memories are of his wife and daughters and are represented by 8mm footage, which was filmed by Leonard in the 1950′s.

-Yarmosky presents us with his grandfather now in black and white, and his grandfather’s actual memories in color.
+The video presents us with my grandfather now in black and white, and my grandfather’s actual memories in color.
 As the video dances between the present and past, Leonard comes face-to-face with his countenance and circumstance, ultimately finding equilibrium in his memories and the wisdom gained from a lifetime of living.